Party in Paradise? : What the increase in the oil price means for T&T

-Notwithstanding Minister Imbert’s statement that T&T’s expected recovery is also due to improvements in the natural gas sector, many are not aware that the natural sector contributes the lion’s share of T&T’s hydrocarbon revenues – T&T is no longer an oil economy.
+Minister Imbert also stated that T&T’s expected recovery would be due to improvements in the natural gas sector.
+Many citizens are not aware that the natural gas sector contributes the lion’s share of T&T’s hydrocarbon revenues – i.e. T&T is no longer an oil economy.
 Estimates tell that T&T’s LNG export revenues surpass that of oil and that the ratio of LNG to total energy exports is much higher than that of oil.

 Data from the Ministry of Energy and Energy Industries show that natural gas production figures are up by 13 %, from 3303 mmscf/d in April 2017 to 3730 mmscf/d in March 2018, due to the coming-on-stream of BPTT’s Trinidad Onshore Compression (TROC) and Juniper projects in 2017.
-At the 2018 Energy Resources Conference and Exhibition of the Society of the Petroleum Engineers of Trinidad and Tobago (SPETT) in June, the Minister of Energy (Mr. Franklin Khan) listed a range of projects on the horizon that would have a positive impact on the gas supply situation over the medium term.
+At the 2018 Energy Resources Conference and Exhibition of the Society of the Petroleum Engineers of Trinidad and Tobago (SPETT), the Minister of Energy (Mr. Franklin Khan) listed a range of projects on the horizon that would have a positive impact on the gas supply situation over the medium term.
 These include BPTT’s Angelin Project, Shell’s Starfish and Colibri (NCMA 4 and Block 22) Projects and DeNovo’s Iguana Project.
 He also stated that new gas fields beginning production would see gas production increase from 3.8 billion cubic feet in 2018 to 4.14 billion cubic feet during 2020-2022.
 The Government is also hopeful that the project agreement among the companies for the development of Venezuelan cross-border gas will be signed in July of this year.
-This agreement will see natural gas from Venezuela’s Dragon Field supplied to NGC via Shell’s infrastructure.
-These developments have positive implications for the revenues generated from the gas sector.
+This agreement will see natural gas from Venezuela’s Dragon Field supplied to the National Gas Company (NGC) via Shell’s infrastructure and these developments have positive implications for the revenues generated from the gas sector.